 You may hear people refer to condoms as rubbers.
-That’s because most regular (male) condoms are made from latex, a type of rubber.
-Some people have a latex allergy that causes skin rashes[jM3] , itching and other problems.
-Don’t use latex condoms if you or your partner have a latex allergy.
-Instead try:
+That’s because most external (male) condoms are latex, a type of rubber.
+Some people have a latex allergy that causes skin rashes, itching and other problems.
+Don’t use latex condoms if you or your partner has a latex allergy.
+Instead, try:

-- Internal (female) condoms, which are made from a synthetic, nonlatex material called nitrile.
+- Internal (female) condoms, which consist of a synthetic, non-latex material called nitrile.

-- Regular (male) condoms made from polyurethane (a type of plastic).
+- External (male) condoms made from polyurethane (a type of plastic).

 Lubricated condoms have a substance (lube) that helps reduce friction during sex.
 Friction can increase the risk of a torn or ripped condom.
-Some condoms are coated with spermicide, a substance that slows down sperm so it can’t reach a female’s egg.
-Nonlubricated condoms — as the name suggests — are not lubricated.
+Some condoms are coated with spermicide, a substance that slows down sperm so it can’t reach your partner’s egg.
+Non-lubricated condoms — as the name suggests — aren’t lubricated.